eodbrent/NoEl/README.md

 # Handwriting Language Project

-This is an experimental project where I'm creating a simple, code-based language designed to generate handwriting and fonts.
-The idea is to encode each character using drawing instructions—essentially programming your own font or even your personal handwriting style.
+Inspired by Crafting Interpreters by Robert Nystrom (https://craftinginterpreters.com/), this is an experimental project where I'm creating a simple, code-based language designed to generate handwriting and fonts.
+The idea is to encode each character using drawing instructions - essentially programming your own font or even your personal handwriting style.

 ---